bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:18:04

 But it was the flag was introduced around that time and definitely in the context of that, that was the debate.
-Okay.
 Yeah, I'm sure about that.
 So to summarize that, At least the idea for the flag was you send a transaction, but the mempool was full, and therefore your transaction is not confirming.
 Now with the RBF flag, you can basically resend the same transaction with a higher fee, and therefore, because the flag is included, nodes will actually forward it to miners and it can be included in a block.

 Now you don't actually need to include the flag anymore.
 If this setting is turned on?

 Sjors Provoost: 00:18:44

-Yeah, I think that if you turn this setting on, then the flag does no longer have to be in there it'll it'll relate anyway so then I'm guessing there are other rules though because I assume the fee has to go up but I'm not sure about that
+Yeah, I think that if you turn this setting on, then the flag does no longer have to be in there, it'll relate anyway so then I'm guessing there are other rules though because I assume the fee has to go up but I'm not sure about that

 Aaron van Wirdum: 00:18:56

-so in my case if so far I was running a Bitcoin Core node let's say what was the previous one 23 of course So far I was running Bitcoin core 23 and then my node would not forward a transaction even if it had a higher fee and it conflicted with the previous transaction.
+So in my case if so far I was running a Bitcoin Core node let's say what was the previous one 23 of course So far I was running Bitcoin Core 23 and then my node would not forward a transaction even if it had a higher fee and it conflicted with the previous transaction.
 It would not do that.
 But now with Bitcoin 24 I can switch the setting and now it will actually forward that transaction.

 Sjors Provoost: 00:19:22

-Yeah I think that's it and it basically means that if you're relying on this opt-in RBF system to prevent double spends, basically to prevent double spends, you should now rely on that less so, because there's going to be more nodes that will relay this thing regardless.
+Yeah, I think that's it and it basically means that if you're relying on this opt-in RBF system to prevent double spends, basically to prevent double spends, you should now rely on that less so, because there's going to be more nodes that will relay this thing regardless.

 Aaron van Wirdum: 00:19:37

-Yeah, well, I mean, it was almost, well, I don't know about almost certainly, but there's definitely a much bigger chance that a conflict in transaction will make it to a miner now, right?
+Yeah, well, I mean, it was almost, well, I don't know about almost certainly, but there's definitely a much bigger chance that a conflict in a transaction will make it to a miner now, right?
 Because I think there only needs to be a relatively small amount of notes on the network that actually do it for a transaction to just find its way over the entire network.

 Sjors Provoost: 00:19:54

-But there was already ways to do it, right?
+But there were already ways to do it, right?
 There was a patch by Peter Todd which was pretty small and you could use that to modify your nodes.
 So there's already some nodes doing it.
 Now there's more, presumably.

-Aaron van Wirdum: 00:20:04

-Right.
 ## Merchants

 Aaron van Wirdum: 00:21:06